Eleven. This is the right answer. At least for now where the latest Ruby version is 2.1.5 this number remains the same. Check the source for yourself.

 - Minor GC: should be faster than major GC, run often, traversing only the young objects.

 - Major GC: traverses the whole object graph, including the old generation.

 To classify an object as young or old the GC does the following:

 - On a minor GC, when it marks an object in the mark phase, it promotes the object to the old generation (remember: when an object is marked, means that the object will survive the current GC run).

 - During the next minor GC, the entire old generation section will be ignored by the GC, traversing only the young generation.

 Above is just the basics for you to understand the GC tuning parameters topic below.
-The entire garbage collection process implemented in Ruby 2.1 (RGenGC) is much more complex in order to solve all existent problems.
-For a detailed view of how it works to take a look at this post references.
+The entire garbage collection process implemented in Ruby 2.1 (RGenGC) is much more complex in order to solve all existing problems.
+For a detailed view of how it works take a look at this post's references.

-When Ruby 2.2 goes out we can expect another major update into the garbage collector, where it will probably introduce a three-generation GC.
+When Ruby 2.2 goes out we can expect another major update to the garbage collector, which will probably introduce a three-generation GC.

 Before we continue let's see some key points about the Ruby heap:

-- The heap is the memory managed by Ruby and which we have access.
+- The heap is the memory managed by Ruby and to which we have access.